 Smart marketers know that clearly defining your ideal customer is the key to high conversions.
 With the shift to digital channels, new segment options became more in demand: targeting by interests and behavior became a must.

 Understanding personas improve your marketing communications and save budget dollars by optimizing the customer journey.
 Researching personas can help you find out which target groups aren’t well covered or where to find new audiences and directions to expand your market.

 Developing products is challenging, as we don’t always know what is in the best customer’s interests.
 The purpose of creating a persona is to get clarity the individuals you are working for.
 To design a perfect product, its features, positioning and promotion, you need to know your customers.
 But what’s more important is that it provides us with an understanding of what we have in common with our audience.
 Because empathy is mankind’s most powerful weapon.

 If you need more information and want to see real-life examples on how to create buyer persona, check this article on madison/miles media.
 Also there are tons of persona templates and generators available on the web for free.
-You can find a great example of a template to create UX persona here.
+You can find a great example of a template to create UX personа here.
 Buyer persona templates are easy to download on Hubspot or Marketo.